Serverless Architecture For Nonprofits

 The adoption of serverless architecture is growing rapidly across industries, driven by several key trends:

-• Cloud-first strategies: Organizations are increasingly moving to the cloud to reduce costs and improve agility.
+- Cloud-first Strategies: Organizations are increasingly moving workloads to the cloud to reduce costs and improve agility.

-• Demand for scalability: Applications need to handle unpredictable workloads without compromising performance.
+- Demand for Scalability: Applications need to handle unpredictable traffic without compromising performance.

 Real-World Applications of Serverless Architecture